Do you wish your child would think before acting more often? Learn how to teach impulse control for kids with these 5 useful tools.

 A more effective response?
-Stick to natural consequences that tie to your child’s behavior.
+Stick to natural consequences that tie to his behavior.

-As much as you know he’ll stop and listen if you don’t let him watch his favorite TV show, he’ll make better decisions when he can tie his behavior to a natural consequence.
+Yes, you know he’ll stop and listen if you don’t let him watch his favorite TV show.
+But he’ll make better decisions when he can tie his behavior to a natural consequence.

 Maybe that means he now needs to wash the crayons off the walls, so he knows it’s not the best place to color.
 Grabbing a toy from his sister’s hands might mean he can’t play with that toy for the rest of the day.
 Not being careful around the kitchen means he has to stay in the living room while you finish up dinner.

 This way, even these challenging moments can help him learn the consequences of his behavior.

 Do you ever feel like you tell your child “no” all day long?
 You’re practically watching her like a hawk, ready for yet another impulsive behavior to correct or tell her not to do.

 But rather than fixing what’s wrong, you can prevent these situations from happening at all.
 What can you do to keep her from having to control her impulses in the first place?

 Instead of telling her not to touch breakables or harmful items, move them out of reach so she’s not even tempted.

 Prevention can be as simple as making sure you’re meeting her basic needs.
 A hungry, tired child who needs your attention is less likely to think about her actions than if she was fed and well-rested.